aouyar/PyMunin/README.markdown

 The Future
 ----------

-I would happy to receive suggestions on improving the code for developing Munin Plugins.
+I would be happy to receive suggestions on improving the code for developing Munin Plugins.

 I hope that by sharing the code, the existing plugins will get more testing and receive improvements, and many more Multigraph plugins will be developed collaboratively.